States Florida

 Opt-Out:

 While it is not encouraged, parents may refuse newborn screening for any reason.
-The person responsible for collecting the specimen must collect a written refusal from the parent that must be put in the medical record.
+The person responsible for collecting the specimen must obtain a written refusal from the parent to be placed in the child's medical record.

 Support for families: